Skip navigation

 4. Peer regard and esteem measures.

-1. If an examiner agrees to their nomination, they are informed of any changes to the proposed submission date.
+1. If an examiner agrees to their nomination, they are informed of any changes to the proposed submission date by the Graduate Research Office.
 An alternate examiner is appointed by the Associate Dean if the initial examiner is no longer available due to a change in submission date.

 2. An additional examiner may be appointed by the Associate Dean on the recommendation of the Delegated Authority subsequent to the initial appointment:

-2. In cases where an examiner’s report has not been received for an extended period of time.
+2. where an examiner’s report has not been received for an extended period of time.
 The examiner has been withdrawn and has been notified by GRO.

 1. In determining the award of the degree, all examiners reports received are considered.